tkalman/rdawg-pidinst__white-paper/white-paper/duplication.rst

 Recent advances in technologies are expanding to algorithms that automatically detect and resolve deduplication.
-While such methodologies have been known to improve the efficiency of detection in large collections such as Google Scholar or `OpenAIRE Research Graph <https://graph.openaire.eu>`_, algorithms may be limited by heterogeneous representations for example, by the use of differing semantics.
+While such methodologies have been known to improve the efficiency of detection in large collections such as Google Scholar or `OpenAIRE Graph <https://graph.openaire.eu>`_, algorithms may be limited by heterogeneous representations for example, by the use of differing semantics.
 While automatic detection is encouraged, the PIDINST schema is designed to complement multidisciplinary best practices for property values and many